222 Bowery

 One day, Warhol asked Wapnowitz if he would sell the building to him, showing up with some of his paintings to offer as payment.
 Wapnowitz passed.

-In 1976, Giorno told Burroughs about an empty loft in 222, on the mezzanine level, which had been the YMCA's locker room.
+In 1974, Giorno told Burroughs about an empty loft in 222.
+Burroughs came to see it but when the landlord showed him a storage area, on the mezzanine level, he loved it.
+It had once been the YMCA's locker room.
 Burroughs lived there until moving to Kansas in 1982, but kept the space until he died, staying there whenever he was in New York.
 His loft quickly became a gathering place for the punks and poets of New York, including Debbie Harry, Mick Jagger, Lou Reed, Patti Smith, Susan Sontag, Joe Strummer, and Jean-Michel Basquiat.
 With its low ceilings and little natural light, the loft became known within the community as The Bunker.

 In 1977, Lynda Benglis took over the 2nd floor loft from William Walton.
 She still owns it today.

-In 1997, when Burroughs died, Giorno purchased The Bunker from his estate, but he kept Burroughs's bedroom intact.
+In 1997, when Burroughs died, Giorno purchased The Bunker but kept Burroughs's bedroom intact.
 The room remains unchanged to this day, with the bed, books, magazines, shoes, and other personal affairs that Burroughs once lived with and left behind.

 The Bunker at 222 Bowery, 2023.
 Photo by Jason Fulford